-If Camsell was playing and scoring goals at the same rate today, he could be playing in the Champions League with Real Madrid or Barcelona, commanding a £70m transfer fee and earning £150k per week.
+If Camsell was playing and scoring goals at the same rate today, he could be playing in the Champions League with Real Madrid or Barcelona, commanding a £100m plus transfer fees and earning £150k per week or more.
 As it was, he lived in a small house on a terraced street within walking distance of Ayresome Park and drove an old Morris Eight car.

 Camsell was only 22 when he arrived at Middlesbrough in 1925.
 He stayed until the end of his career in 1939.
 Camsell had played away to Liverpool in the second game of the 1939-40 season when WW2 broke out and officially ended football for seven seasons.
 On Saturday, 3 September 1939, after the third game of the 1939-40 season, all football in Great Britain was halted.
 War just had been declared, and large gatherings were banned.

 DESCRIBED BY BRIAN CLOUGH AS "THE TOUGHEST PLAYER IN THE FOOTBALL LEAGUE"